DirectAccess Unsupported Configurations

 Network Access Protection for DirectAccess clients

 Network Access Protection (NAP) is used to determine whether remote client computers meet IT policies before they are granted access to the corporate network.
-NAP was deprecated in Windows Server 2012 R2.
-This means that NAP may not be supported in future versions of Windows.
+NAP was deprecated in Windows Server 2012 R2 and is not included in Windows Server 2016.
 For this reason, starting a new deployment of DirectAccess with NAP is not recommended.
 A different method of end point control for the security of DirectAccess clients is recommended.

 Multisite support for Windows 7 clients

-When DirectAccess is configured in a multisite deployment, Windows® 8.1 and Windows® 8 clients have the capability of connecting to the nearest site.
-Windows® 7 client computers do not have the same capability.
+When DirectAccess is configured in a multisite deployment, Windows 10®, Windows® 8.1, and Windows® 8 clients have the capability of connecting to the nearest site.
+Windows 7® client computers do not have the same capability.
 Site selection for Windows 7 clients is set to a particular site at the time of policy configuration, and these clients will always connect to that designated site, regardless of their location.

 User-based access control